 - On 2 May 2015, the Government announced reforms to Strengthen Australia’s Foreign Investment Framework.
 For further details, please see Reforms to Strengthen Australia’s Foreign Investment Framework.

 - The Korea-Australia Free Trade Agreement and the Japan-Australia Economic Partnership Agreement entered into force on 12 December 2014 and 15 January 2015 respectively.
-As a result, Chilean, Japanese and Korean non-government investors now receive the higher monetary thresholds that apply to New Zealand and United States non-government investors.
+As a result, Chilean, Japanese and Korean non-government investors now receive the higher monetary thresholds.

 - Cash Bidding Acreage Release Program: Foreign government investors intending to participate in the Program must receive foreign investment approval prior to acquiring an interest in an exploration permit issued under the Program.
 Contact us for further information.